Skip to content

 • Then its AdBlocker feature, coupled with Pop Up blockers, leads to an immersive browsing experience.

-But it suffers from two significant drawbacks- the lack of bookmark management and the option to online syncing your data.
+However, it suffers from two significant drawbacks- the lack of bookmark management and the option to synch your data online.
 Being a browser, these features are generally counted as among the most important ones, the lack of which is sure to disappoint quite a few users.

 Opera Touch